How Do I Finance a Used Car?

 The Power of a Down Payment

 You’re much more likely to get a good deal on a used car loan if you make a significant down payment.
-Putting something down reduces the amount you have to finance, enabling you to get lower monthly payments, a shorter loan term, or both.
+Putting something down reduces your loan amount, enabling you to get lower monthly payments, a shorter loan term, or both.
 It also lowers your loan-to-value (LTV) ratio, which shows how much the car is worth in proportion to how much you owe on it.
 The lower your LTV, the more likely that a lender will give you a good deal on their auto loan rates.

 Making a substantial down payment also reduces the possibility that you will owe more than the car is worth.
 In that case, you have what is called negative equity, and some refer to the situation as being upside-down or underwater on your auto loan.
-If the vehicle is totaled or stolen when you are underwater on your loan, you'll still owe the bank the difference between your insurance settlement and the value of the car.
+If the vehicle is totaled or stolen when you are underwater on your loan, you'll still owe the bank the difference between your insurance settlement and the balance of your loan.